swiftlang/swift/docs/proposals/ArrayBridge.rst

 statically known not to be an ``@objc`` class or AnyObject, it will be possible to eliminate the ``Cocoa`` case entirely.
-When generating code for generic algorithms, we can favor the ``Native`` case, perhaps going so far as to specialize for the case where all parameters are ``non-@objc`` classes.
-This will give us C-like performance for array operations on Int's, Float's, and other struct types [#boundscheck]_.
+When generating code for generic algorithms, we can favor the ``Native`` case, perhaps going so far as to specialize for the case where all parameters are non-\ ``@objc`` classes.
+This will give us C-like performance for array operations on ``Int``, ``Float``, and other ``struct`` types [#boundscheck]_.

-To implement this, we'll need to implement a new generic builtin, something along the lines of "Builtin.couldBeObjCType<T>()", which returns an Builtin.Int1 value.
-SILCombine and IRGen should eagerly fold this to "0" iff T is known to be a protocol other than AnyObject, if it is known to be a non-@objc class, or if it is known to be any struct, enum or tuple.
+To implement this, we'll need to implement a new generic builtin, something along the lines of "``Builtin.couldBeObjCType<T>()``", which returns a ``Builtin.Int1`` value.
+SILCombine and IRGen should eagerly fold this to "0" iff ``T`` is known to be a protocol other than AnyObject, if it is known to be a non-\ ``@objc`` class, or if it is known to be any struct, enum or tuple.
 Otherwise, the builtin is left alone, and if it reaches IRGen, IRGen should conservatively fold it to "1".
-In the common case where Array<T> is inlined and specialized, this will allow us to eliminate all of the overhead in the important C cases.
+In the common case where ``Array<T>`` is inlined and specialized, this will allow us to eliminate all of the overhead in the important C cases.

 Opportunity Feature